kalliope-project/kalliope/Docs/automated_install.md

 >**Note:** The install script must not be ran as root or with sudo.
 You will be prompted to enter your sudo password during the installation process.

-You will be prompted to enter your sudo password during the installation process.

 Be sure you can record you voice, run the following command to capture audio from your microphone
 ```
 rec test.wav